making3/hl7-sender/README.md

 # Development

-HL7 Sender is an Electron and Elm learning project.
+HL7 Sender is in Electron and Elm.

 # Installing